 The December 2011 FDA approval of our Synergy System included the requirement to implement a 350-patient post-approval study ("PAS").
 The trial is designed to evaluate the long-term treatment effect of our Synergy Ablation System in persistent and long-standing persistent Afib patients undergoing open-heart procedures.
 We submitted a protocol for the PAS to the FDA in February 2012, and it was approved in September 2012.
-Approximately 153 patients have been enrolled in the trial.
+Approximately 187 patients have been enrolled in the trial.
 The approval also included the requirement to implement a physician training and education program for existing and new users.
-Approximately 911 physicians at 647 hospitals have been certified through the education program.

-We are also conducting a Staged DEEP clinical trial.
+We are also conducting a Staged DEEP Feasibility clinical trial.
 The Staged DEEP AF trial protocol was submitted to the FDA in February 2012.
 The trial evaluates the effectiveness of a staged approach, where a minimally invasive ablation procedure is performed initially and the catheter and mapping optimization procedure is performed on a different day during the same hospitalization.
 Final FDA approval was received in June 2012.
-Enrollment in the Staged DEEP trial was initiated during the third quarter of 2012, and there are currently 25 patients enrolled.
+Enrollment in the Staged DEEP trial was initiated during the third quarter of 2012, and there are currently 28 patients enrolled.
 We expect to enroll up to 30 patients at six medical centers during the course of the trial.